• Skip to content

 However, Heimir Hallgrimsson may settle for steadying the ship here, following March losses to Mexico and Peru in the USA, with three goals conceded on each occasion.

-Looking at the Iceland vs Norway odds, we reckon this will be a cagey contest early on and 3/2 for no goals in the first half catches the eye.
+Looking at the 3/2 for no goals in the first half catches the eye.

 A Look At Norway’s Betting Odds